Solitary Pulmonary Nodule

 A solitary pulmonary nodule (SPN) is an abnormal growth in the lung.
 Often a person who has an SPN does not have any respiratory symptoms.
 A chest X-ray or CT scan done for some other reason usually detects an SPN.

 An SPN found on a chest X-ray does not mean lung cancer is present.
 A past lung infection can cause a noncancerous SPN.
-But of all SPNs doctors think might be cancer and have tested with a biopsy, about 40% to 60% are cancerous.1 Noncancerous SPNs often are caused by a previous infection in the lung.
+Only about half of SPNs are cancer.
+Noncancerous SPNs often are caused by a previous infection in the lung.
 Further tests can be done to find out whether the SPN is noncancerous (benign) or cancerous (malignant).

 A CT scan normally is done to help find out the growth rate, the shape of the nodule, and the pattern of calcification in the nodule to help identify whether it is cancerous.
 Positron emission tomography (PET) scans are being studied to find out whether they can help distinguish between noncancerous and cancerous SPNs.